typesAreSpaces/z3-proofs2latex/README.md

-A small example of a calculator written with flex / bison.
+# z3-proofs2latex

+A small script to produce a natural derivation using a z3 proof produced by the pretty printer of the Python API.

-Compile using the `Makefile`
+Compile the parser using
 	$ make

-or manually on Linux, follow this steps:

-    $ bison -d calc.y
-    $ flex calc.l
-    $ gcc calc.tab.c lex.yy.c -o calc -lm
+or obtain the pdf file proof.pdf using
-    $ ./calc
+   $ make run

-# z3-proofs2latex
-# z3-proofs2latex
+Currently it supports the logic "QF_UFLIA".